 And yet, violence is not the only method of warring in the modern world.
-Today, a legal battle can be just as fierce and has the potential to yield just as dire consequences as an actual war wherein blood is drawn.
-Its potency can be experienced by simply observing how quickly the mere threat of a lawsuit brings so many people to their heels, or at least to a negotiation table regardless of how immutable they might have pretended to be up until that moment.
+Today, a legal battle can be just as fierce and has the potential to yield just as dire consequences as an actual war wherein blood is shed.
+Its potency can be experienced by simply observing how quickly the mere threat of a lawsuit brings so many people to their heels.
+Or at least to a negotiation table regardless of how inflexible they might have proven to be up until that moment.

-Withholding payments, severing business or personal ties, boycotting, rallying can all be forms of modern warfare.
+Withholding payments, severing ties both business or personal, boycotting, rallying can all be forms of modern warfare.

 To me an act of war is simply someone being unwilling to sit down on for a negotiation and being adamant that you lose something while they gain.
 That’s an act of war.
 They don’t have to chase you around town with a shiv concealed under their sleeve.
-Just insisting on your loss while they gain is an act of war.
+Just insisting you lose while they gain is an act of war.

 Now, to be sure, this is not the same is drawing a boundary.
 Say I want to do business with someone, and they’re not interested.
 That’s obviously not an act of war.
 Because I lose nothing, and they’re not trying to gain anything at my expense.

 But if I am owed a payment, and they refuse to clear it, that’s an act of war – no matter how small and seemingly inconspicuous.
 No matter how seemingly inconsequent in the grander scheme.